 When it comes to mastering the art of the contour, there are several important steps involved.
 First, you’ll want to really nail the technique.
 (Spoiler alert: It’s not as hard as it seems, so don’t be intimidated.)
 Then, you need to find the right product; not all contour formulas are created equal, and cream and powder can yield very different results.
 Next, it’s time to find your shade—another pivotal step, given that going too gray or too dark can quickly leave your skin looking muddy and streaky.
 And finally, once you’ve checked all those boxes, it’s time to find the right tool for the job.

-Just like with makeup, not all contouring brushes are created equal, and it’s important to consider everything from the size to the shape to the types of bristles used.
+Just like with makeup, not all contouring brushes are created equal.
+When searching for the right contour brush, it’s important to consider everything from the size, which should work ergonomically, to the shape and its angles or taper, to the types of bristles used and their density.
 So, to make that final step in the process that much easier, we did the hard work for you.

 Read on for the best contour brushes on the market now.